 Carlo Casalone, PAL

-Bruno Dallapiccola, scientific director of Bambino Gesù Pediatric Hospital in Rome
+Bruno Dallapiccola, Scientific Director Bambino Gesù Children's Hospital, Rome